Radk6/MC-Optimization-Guide/modpack-specific/packs-1.16.5.md

 1. Download the latest version of Crazy Craft Updated
 2. Update Forge to the latest version
 3. Remove Rubidium, Performant and Magnesium Extras
+4. Update Oculus
-4. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.16.5.md) installed
+5. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.16.5.md) installed

 Known issues: None (yet?)